IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 Evolution”-step.
-This step does not concern the learning cycle itself but rather includes the analysis of learning system usability and improvement considerations towards developing an adaptive personalized e-learning system, which adapts to individual learning preferences.
+This step does not concern the learning cycle itself but rather includes the analysis of learning system usability and improvement considerations towards developing an adaptive personalized e-learning system, which adapts to individual learning perences.
 In the following, we undertake a more detailed overview of the learning cycle phases.